 - 1. Make sure the current drawing layer is vector if you wish to create a vector brush preset, or bitmap if you wish to create a bitmap brush preset-see About Vector and Bitmap Layers. - 2.
-In the Tools toolbar, select the Brush 🧪 tool or press Alt + B. - 3.
+In the Tools toolbar, select the Brush tool or press Alt + B. - 3.
 Click on the Arrow button to open the Brush Properties dialog.

 - 4. Configure your brush to be exactly how you wish to use it in the future-see Creating a Solid Brush or Creating a Textured Brush. - 5.
-Do one of the following: - From the Brush Properties dialog, click on the New Brush Preset button in the topright corner. - In the Tool Properties view, click the New Brush Preset button. - In the Tool Properties view, open the Brush Presets menu and select New Brush Preset. - 6.
+Do one of the following: - From the Brush Properties dialog, click on the New Brush Preset \\ button in the topright corner. - In the Tool Properties view, click the New Brush Preset button. - 6.
 In the New Preset window, type a name for your new brush preset.